Life Alert vs. Medical Guardian: a Hands-On Comparison

 Life Alert offers a basic in-home system that includes a base unit, a help button, and both pendant and wristband attachments for the help button.
 To place an emergency call, you press the help button and communicate through the base unit’s speakerphone.

 The mobile unit features a built-in GPS and speakerphone, allowing you to take the device outside of the home.
 Most notably, this mobile unit has a disposable battery that Life Alert claims will last up to 10 years.
-Naturally, we have no way to test this (as we’ve only had our device for one year); however, it still functions as of this writing.
+We can’t confirm this, as we’ve only had our device for one year, but it still functions as of this writing.
 Compare this to most mobile medical alerts that have rechargeable batteries that last for several days before requiring a charge.

-FYI: Life Alert’s mobile unit has a long battery life, but it’s far from our favorite.
+Did You Know: Life Alert’s mobile unit has a long battery life, but it’s far from our favorite.
 To find mobile medical alerts with fall detection, caregiver apps, and health tracking, check out our rundown of the best GPS medical alerts.

 Medical Guardian Systems